Homelessness Strategy

 The information provided through Coordinated Entry (CE) shows that an average of 1,000 people come through one of the CE processes annually (this includes both Boulder and Longmont).
 Approximately 20% of people experiencing homelessness never come to CE, which makes the total closer to 1,200.
 Further information about CE visits can be found on the Homelessness Services Dashboard.
 It is important to note that this is a cumulative total and that many people experiencing homelessness who come to Boulder from other communities don’t stay.

-Roughly 80% of people experiencing homelessness in Boulder are utilizing some form of sheltering, including Boulder Shelter for the Homeless, Haven Ridge, SPAN, TGTHR, EFAA’s emergency housing, or other organizations.
+Roughly 80% of people experiencing homelessness in Boulder are utilizing some form of sheltering, including All Roads Shelter, Haven Ridge, SPAN, TGTHR, EFAA’s emergency housing, or other organizations.

 The Point in Time Count (PIT) is an annual count of sheltered and unsheltered homeless persons carried out on one night during the last ten calendar days of January.
 The PIT provides a snapshot of individuals and families who self-report as experiencing homelessness and who are willing to participate in the count and survey.